atmelcorp/atmel-software-package/examples/usart_lin/TESTING.md

 # Example Description
 ---------------------
 This example demonstrates how to use the LIN peripheral.
-The LIN interface is integrated in the FLEXCOM peripheral in SAMA5D2x micro-controllers.
+The LIN interface is integrated in the FLEXCOM peripheral in SAMA5D2x and SAM9X60 MPUs.

 # Test
 ------